snac-cooperative/snac_eac_cpf_utils/readme.md

 What you might need to get started
 ----------------------------------

-You will need all the files from the GitHub repository ead_cpf_utils, Saxon 9he (xslt processor), Java (to run Saxon).
+* All the files from the GitHub repository ead_cpf_utils.
 While you won't necessarily use every file from the eac_cpf_utils repository, many of the files cross reference each other.

+* Saxon 9he (xslt processor)

+* Java (to run Saxon)

+* The git command line utility.
+(Maybe)

 You will have to run some commands in the terminal window.
 For Linux I like xterm, although any terminal or console should be fine.
 Mac users should use Terminal: Applications -> Utilities -> Terminal.
 If you are